CKC-Technologies/tunl-embedded-payment-form/README.md

     </tbody>
 </table>

-# Complete Example
+# Larger Example

-A complete example is already available in less than 100 lines of code in the [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php), but we are going to break that down piece by piece here.
+A full sample of this example is available in less than 100 lines of code in the [`src/client-side-example.php`](https://github.com/CKC-Technologies/tunl-embedded-payment-form/blob/main/src/client-side-example.php), but we are going to break that down piece by piece here.

-In the "complete example" we create a front end client that has a few fields to gather some info from the customer.
+In this example, we create a front end client that has a few fields to gather some info from the customer.
 This code will not render a very pretty page, but it cuts right to the core of the intention.

 #### Client Side HTML